The philosophy of Intuity

 Awards

-Author of the book “Prototyping interfaces - interactive sketching with vvvv“publisher: Hermann Schmidt Mainz
+“Prototyping interfaces - interactive sketching with vvvv“publisher: Hermann Schmidt Mainz

 Publications